arnavdeore25/Prompt-Token-Optimizer/README.md

 - No cloud dependency for prompt rewriting
 - Local usage tracking in Chrome storage

+## Limitations

+- Token counts are estimates.
+The service uses `tiktoken` with `cl100k_base` when available and falls back to characters divided by four.
+- The optimizer is intentionally conservative.
+If the rewritten prompt is longer or fails validation, the original prompt is kept.
+- The extension only injects its UI into the four hosts listed below.
+- Ollama is required only when a prompt needs model-based rewriting; the HTTP server itself can start without Ollama.

 ## Supported sites

 The extension is configured for: